-Drawbacks

-- Interest rates are extremely low and offer little growth for your money.

-- Many

-come with stiff fees and interest rate penalties if

-certain

-conditions are not met.

-- Minimum balances are a common requirement, otherwise the interest rate is zero.

-- Balances are only insured up to \$100,000.
+enefits Drawbacks • Investments are virtually 100% safe, meaning that the chances of losing your investment are almost zero. • Interest rates are extremely low and offer little growth for your money.
+They always have a positive rate of interest.It • Many come with stiff fees and interest rate penalties if certain conditions are not met. is easy to access the money when the investor needs it. • Minimum balances are a common requirement, otherwise • Any interest earned is better than zero interest. the interest rate is zero. • It is suitable for small amounts. • Balances are only insured up to \$100,000.